odraghi/setup-debian-for-kubernetes/README.md

 # setup-debian-for-kubernetes

 ## Description
-This script help you to quickly setup a kubernetes cluster an Debian12.
+This script help you to quickly setup a kubernetes cluster on Debian12 or Ubuntu22.

 - PHASE1: Install Kubernetes and prerequisites
 - PHASE2: Initialize a cluster